11 Ways to Be Normal & Not Feel Weird

 When you want to seem normal, keep your weirdness to yourself and your trusted inner circle and don’t tell others about your weird dreams, unique outlook on death, or why you believe we are robots and should praise a certain alien deity.

 So, keep details on the down-low and to a minimum.
-It’s best to protect yourself and your personal information because you don’t know whether you can trust the other person.
+Protecting yourself and your personal information is best because you don’t know whether you can trust the other person.

-If you want to see if you can trust them, just share a small, weird tidbit and see how they react.
-Don’t drown them by oversharing.
-Oversharing is simply not cool.
+If you want to see if you can trust them, share a small, weird tidbit and see how they react.
+Don’t drown them by oversharing; oversharing is simply not cool.

 Tip 7.
 Define Normal